Gumbel-Attention for Multi-modal Machine Translation: Experiment

 \subsection{Setup}

-Our model is implemented based on OpenNMT-py toolbox~\cite{DBLP:conf/acl/KleinKDSR17}.
-Due to the small size of the training corpus, our encoder and decoder only use 4 layers, the number of attention heads is 4, and the input and output dimensions are both 128.
-We adopt Adam with $\beta_1=0.9$, $\beta_2=0.98$ to optimeze our model.

-We used official script\footnote{https://github.com/Multi30k/dataset/tree/master/scripts} of Multi30k to preprocess the data, containing tokenization and the byte pair encoding(BPE) ~\cite{DBLP:conf/acl/SennrichHB16a}.
-Spatial features are extracted from VGG19 network as the visual representation.
-The feature dimension is $7 \times 7 \times 512$ , which represents the local information in the image.
-The text representation is the randomly initialized word embedding .
-Finally, we evaluate the translation quality using BLEU~\cite{DBLP:conf/acl/PapineniRWZ02} and METEOR~\cite{DBLP:conf/wmt/DenkowskiL11}.
+Our model is implemented based on OpenNMT-py toolbox~\citep{DBLP:conf/acl/KleinKDSR17}.
+Due to the small size of the training corpus, our encoder and decoder only use four layers, the number of attention heads is 4, and the input and output dimensions are both 128.
+We adopt Adam with $\beta_1=0.9$, $\beta_2=0.98$ to optimize our model.
+Spatial features are extracted from the VGG19 network as the visual representation.
+The feature dimension is $7 \times 7 \times 512$ , which represents the spatial information in the image.
+The text representation is the randomly initialized word embedding.
+Finally, we evaluate the translation quality using BLEU~\citep{DBLP:conf/acl/PapineniRWZ02} and METEOR~\citep{DBLP:conf/wmt/DenkowskiL11}.